Bob Harris presents a portrait of one of America's most revered record producers.

 5 live presents a range of programmes and events live from Sheffield

 BBC Radio 5 live

-Sketch show looking at the pains and irritations of modern
+Sketch show that looks at the pains and irritations of modern life.

 Chris Stone meets the men and women from Jersey who work in London's West End.